zbethune/zbethune.github.io/research.md

 ### ***Work in Progress***
+-  "__Consumer Search, Market Power, and the Distributional Effects of Inflation__", joint with Shihan Shen

 - "__A Monetarist Model of the Short-run Phillips Curve__"

 -  "__A Theory of Money and Banking__", joint with Thomas Brzustowski and Bruno Sultanum